eriknyquist/nedry/README.rst

 * ``host_streamer``: Enter the name of your own twitch channel here (optional).

 * ``silent_when_host_streaming``: If true, no announcements about other streams will be made when host streamer is live.

+* ``startup_message``: Enter the message you would like the bot to send when it comes online after being started up here.

 * ``streamers_to_monitor``: Enter the list of streamer names to monitor here.